What is vascular dementia?

 What causes vascular dementia?

 lack of blood flow to a part of the brain.
-Blood flow may be decreased or interrupted by:
+Blood flow may be decreased or interrupted

 - Blood clots

 - Bleeding because of a ruptured blood

 atherosclerosis, infection, high blood pressure, or other causes, such as an

 Who is at risk for vascular dementia?

-include risk factors for the conditions associated with vascular dementia, such as heart disease, stroke, diabetes,
+include risk factors for the conditions linked to it, heart disease, stroke, diabetes,

 - Increasing age